 Do you remember your first day of law school?
 I do – vaguely.
 I remember walking into the Gothic hall that held the new first year class at the University of Michigan Law School.
 I remember a chaotic blur of faces, shaking hands with friendly 2Ls and 3Ls, standing back from slightly intimidating professors, and listening carefully to helpful deans and administrators.

 As the first weeks of law school flew by, I learned an entirely new way of thinking.
 I had to read case law and learn IRAC.
 I had to figure out the difference between rules, holdings, and dicta.
 I had to sift through terms like law review, outlining, and moot court.
 As an international student, I also wasn’t prepared for the American legal system.
 And what I didn’t realize was that when I started, I was already five steps behind.
-Which brings us to earlier this month and the Chicago law school pre-orientation program, Jumpstart.
+This brings us to earlier this month and the Chicago law school pre-orientation program, Jumpstart.

 What is Jumpstart?

 Founded by now-retired Seventh Circuit Judge Ann Claire Williams, Jumpstart is a collaboration between all six Chicago-area law schools, the federal judiciary, and the Illinois Supreme Court Commission on Professionalism (Commission).
-The goal is to give incoming first year law students from underrepresented groups, many of whom have the same questions I did, a “jumpstart” on their legal education.
+The goal is to give incoming first-year law students from underrepresented groups, many of whom have the same questions I did, a “jumpstart” on their legal education.

 The centerpiece of the program is a three-day preview and preparation pre-orientation program that takes place in the weeks before the first-year law students start law school.
 Each Chicago law school can send up to fifteen students to participate in the program.
 Incoming law students apply through their law schools.
 Once accepted, the schools forward the students’ names to the Commission.
 The Commission then takes the lead on contacting the students and organizing the program schedule.

 The 2018 Jumpstart Program